JaddotWuzHere/raytracer_21-241/readme.md

 ---

+For the fully formatted paper, see:** [Ray Tracer Report (PDF)](./raytracer.pdf)

+---

-## Core Rendering Pipeline
+## Rendering Pipeline

-All objects are defined as **unit spheres at the origin in object space**.
-They are transformed into world space using **4×4 homogeneous transformation matrices**:
+All objects are defined as unit spheres at the origin in object space.
+They are transformed into world space using 4×4 homogeneous transformation matrices:

 Object Space → World Space → Camera Space → Clip Space → NDC → Screen Space

-Instead of intersecting rays with transformed objects directly, **rays are transformed into object space using the inverse matrix**:
+Instead of intersecting rays with transformed objects directly, rays are transformed into object space using the inverse matrix:

 M = T · S
 M⁻¹ = inverse(M)

-This allows every object to be treated as a default unit sphere, greatly simplifying intersection math.
+This allows every object to be treated as a default unit sphere, which greatly simplifies intersection math.

 ---